arcticfoxrc/pennywise/public/docs/setup.md

   - **Enable Firestore Rules:**
-    - Replace `firebase.rules` with the following rules to restrict access to your email,
+    - Replace `firestore.rules` with the following rules to restrict access to your email,
     - replace `your-email@gmail.com` with your actual email address.
       ```txt
       rules_version = '2';